-- All travel study participants and faculty shall comply with host country laws regarding alcohol consumption. - Participants of legal drinking age in the host country may consume alcohol only during "time off" periods, (including end-of-the-day group dinners) when there are no scheduled Otis activities, and only in a drinking establishment, not a hotel room, apartment housing, etc. They assume full responsibility for their own actions at that time.
+- All travel study participants and faculty shall comply with host country laws regarding alcohol consumption. - Only participants of legal drinking age within the United States may consume alcohol only during "time off" periods, (including end-of-the-day group dinners) when there are no scheduled Otis College activities, and only in a drinking establishment, not a hotel room, apartment housing, etc.

+They assume full responsibility for their own actions at that time.
 Alcohol shall not be consumed in a remote field setting (more than one hour from a reliable and open medical facility).